 During the holiday season there are so many rich or extra-sweet offerings, that sometimes a simple fruit salad can be just what you need to add a healthier dish to a holiday meal.
-The day I made this Winter Fruit Salad with Persimmons, Pears, and Grapes I tried it out on a few people at my brother Mark’s house, where I’d gone to meet his mother-in-law who was visiting from New Mexico.
-Mrs. Garcia had made homemade tamales, something I had to sample even if they weren’t exactly a carb-conscious dish, and the salad was definitely a hit as a side dish.
+The day I made this Persimmon Salad I tried it out on a few people at my brother Mark’s house, and it was definitely a hit.

 (Scroll down for complete printable recipe.)